Verdra Rules · v0.1

 Actual authority

-Both agents acted within their configured operational parameters.
-Dispute turns on contract interpretation or counterparty-level allocation.
+Both Agents acted within their configured operational parameters and within the Mandate.
+Dispute turns on contract interpretation or Counterparty-level allocation.

 (b)